CPIB commends 18 individuals for acts against corruption

 Among them was Singapore Safety Driving Centre automotive tester, Goh King Seng, who was offered $500 by a Chinese national who performed badly in his driving test last year.
 The student driver was later jailed for three weeks for the attempted bribe.

 The Esplanade's security executive, Peter Rennie Tee Keng Lye, received a plaque for rejecting repeated bribery attempts by a club director and two floor managers.
-He had responded to a fight outside a nightclub, Queen, and was told by the three staff to not report the incident.
-They, too, were fined $10,000, $8,000 and $4,000 each for corruption.
+He had responded to a fight outside the nightclub, Queen, and was told by the three staff not to report the incident.

 The two cases involving ASP Chan occurred while he was recording police statements from two female suspects for vice-related activities.